The Legend of Zelda: 2013–present: Open-world emphasis

-In 2013, Nintendo released The Legend of Zelda: A Link Between Worlds for the Nintendo 3DS, a sequel to A Link to the Past.
+In 2013, Nintendo released A Link Between Worlds for the Nintendo 3DS, a sequel to A Link to the Past.
 Progression is more open-ended than previous titles, with the possibility of completing many of the game's dungeons in any order.
 Certain dungeon obstacles require the use of rented or purchased items.

-The Legend of Zelda: Tri Force Heroes, a cooperative multiplayer game, was released for the 3DS in October 2015.
-It features the same Link as A Link Between Worlds but lacks open-world gameplay.
+Tri Force Heroes, a cooperative multiplayer game, was released for the 3DS in October 2015.

-While Nintendo had showcased a Wii U demo reel at E3 2011 that depicted Link fighting a monster in HD and the first original HD Zelda game was scheduled for a 2015 release, it was delayed.
-The title was finally revealed at E3 2016 as Breath of the Wild, and the game was released on March 3, 2017 as the last Nintendo-published game for the Wii U and a launch title for the Nintendo Switch.
+Breath of the Wild was released in March 2017, as the last Nintendo-published game for the Wii U and a launch title for the Nintendo Switch.
 Similar to the original The Legend of Zelda, players are given little instruction and can explore the world freely.
 The world is designed to encourage exploration and experimentation and the main story quest can be completed in a nonlinear fashion.
+An enhanced port was released as a launch title for the Nintendo Switch 2 worldwide in June 2025.

-A Breath of the Wild sequel, The Legend of Zelda: Tears of the Kingdom, is scheduled for release on the Switch on May 12, 2023.
+A Breath of the Wild sequel, Tears of the Kingdom, was released on the Switch in May 2023.
+New to Tears of the Kingdom are the battery-powered Zonai devices, which the player can use for combat, propulsion, and exploration.
+The game also features the new abilities to fuse materials together, ascend through ceilings, reverse objects' movement through time, and autobuild structures.
+An enhanced port was released as a launch title for the Nintendo Switch 2 worldwide in June 2025.

-Other games
+Echoes of Wisdom, which features Zelda as the main protagonist, was released in September 2024 for the Switch.